diffix/reference/docs/led.md

 | C4  | true  | false      | false      | false   | NLE  | NLE  |

 (Note here that the first five columns are the truth table itself, and the last two are the indicators as to whether the two AIDs are each LE or NLE for each combination.)

-It so happens that the logic that produced this truth table is `A and (B or C)` evaluated in the order `A-->B-->C` (where `A` represents a condition like `age <> 0`), but the LED mechanism doesn't need to know this.
-(In subsequent examples, the underlying logic is given, but with the understanding that the mechanism doesn't need it.)

 At the end of query engine processing, we know if any combinations are LE for the given bucket.
 For instance, in the above example, the combination C3 is LE for AID1.